The HIS System Design Goals

 • 4.
 It must use combinations of equipment, microphones and speakers relatively noise free when inserted into the system.

 • 6.
-It must satisfy people with average hearing lose and benefit those with hearing aids.
+It must satisfy people with average hearing lose and benefit those with hearing aid.
 It shall be understood that a hearing assist system is needed for those whom you have to raise your voice to in normal conversation.

 • 7.
 Easy to operate with the least amount of instruction.